agile-learning-institute/mentorHub/specifications/PRINCIPLES.md

 Service disposability has two very different meanings within an architecture.
 The first is pretty straight forward, in an orchestrated container environment the developer should assume that the process will be stopped and started frequently.
 While the application and containers may in fact have rather long run life, the principle of fast start / stop operations is a key attribute of a service that can be orchestrated effectively.

 The second and more esoteric aspect of disposability has to do with the size of the service.
-The principle is that recreating a service from scracth may be eaiser than untangling complex code written by a long-gone developer.
+The principle is that recreating a service from scratch may be easier than untangling complex code written by a long-gone developer.
 This principle has a direct impact on the autonomous development aspects of a microservice architecture and dove-tails with the configurability principles.

 ## Service Observability

 While the Docker environment itself can provide visibility into container resource utilization (Memory, CPU, Network and Disk) there are typically additional pieces of information that should be observable within the system.
 We have adopted a standard of implementing two standard endpoints that expose this additional information.

-The Health endpoint is designed to provide information about the health of the service, and follows the standard endpoint definition used by the Promethius monitoring project.
+The Health endpoint is designed to provide information about the health of the service, and follows the standard endpoint definition used by the Prometheus monitoring project.
 This will include information about the state of backing services (Database, ServiceBus, Integration Endpoints etc.) as well as the performance of the services (Usage, Response Time, etc.)

 The Config endpoint is designed to provide information about the services configuration at runtime.
 This includes version and release information, non-secret connection data, git hashes, dependency information, or other information that describes the API that is running.